anuditverma/anuditverma.github.io/aboutme.md

 Hi again, my name is Anudit Verma, I obtained my Bachelor of Technology degree in Computer Science & Engineering (CSE) from University School of Information, Communication and Technology ([USICT](http://www.ipu.ac.in/usict/){:target="_blank"}), New Delhi, India.

-I'm a programmer, software developer, hackathonist and a gamer, apart from those I love listening to music.
+I'm a programmer, software developer, hackathon enthusiast and a gamer, apart from those I love listening to music.
 I love to create digital art and play around with my Photoshop skills.
 Loves to meet new people, connect, discuss, network and grow, mostly at software developers' conferences, dev-fests and gaming meet-ups.

-An avid open source enthusiast, contributor and a linux guy.
+An avid open source enthusiast, contributor and a Linux guy.
 So let's connect if you want to collab and create something awesome in the world of open source tech.
 Follow the social media links given below or drop a mail [here](mailto:contact@anudit.in).

 <center>
 	<a href="https://twitter.com/anuditverma" class="twitter-follow-button" data-size="large" data-show-count="false">Follow @anuditverma</a>